Arbourthorne Community Primary School

 In the Early Years Foundation Stage, children begin their journey as scientists through 'Understanding the world' and children begin to develop the skills of observation, performing tests, identifying and classifying and recording findings ready for moving into Y1.
 Our children develop understanding of the world ( a specific area) through a range of experiences including exploration off-site at local parks, libraries and museums, using our extensive school grounds, growing areas and through our Life Skills House.
 Parents join us to work in partnership during these experiences and to learn alongside their children.
 The natural environment forms a large part of the curriculum for exploration and discovery and supports the development of scientific vocabulary.
 These opportunities are designed to ignite children's curiosity for the world with exploration and going outdoors and getting muddy being key to developing a love of science!
 High quality books and materials are used to develop scientific knowledge.

-The taught content in the Early Years Foundation Stage supports children's progression into Y1 and is a quality springboard for developing as Young Scientists with a focus on the following progression strands:
+The taught content in the Early Years Foundation Stage supports children's progression into Y1 and is a quality springboard for developing as Young Scientists.

 'Understanding the world involves guiding children to make sense of their physical